Internet Connection Specifics

 Testing Your Internet Connection

 To ensure your streaming at the best quality for your viewers, open speedtest.net in a Web browser.
 Click the “Begin Test” button to start the speed test (you might have to disable any ad blockers, if you have them enabled, for the test to begin).
-When the test concludes, take note to the upload speed.
+When the test concludes, take note of the upload speed.

 An example of a speedtest.net result